tobert/tobert.github.io/src/pages/cassandra_tuning_guide.md

 * high capacity is still easier to come by

 You already know that SSDs are better, so when do HDDs make sense?
-Since the preferred size of a Cassandra <= 2.1 node is still around 4-5TB, the answer is usually never.
+Since the preferred size of a Cassandra &lt;= 2.1 node is still around 4-5TB, the answer is usually never.
 There are exceptions, such as mostly-write workloads + DTCS where seeking isn't as big of a problem.
-Sometimes the customer already bought the machine or are mitigating against drive failures elsewhere, so they have to be made to work.
+Sometimes you already bought the machine or are mitigating against drive failures elsewhere, so they have to be made to work.
 The trick to getting HDDs to perform as well as possible is to tune things for linear IO wherever possible.
 Sometimes this means deeper queues